flame-engine/flame/doc/flame/collision_detection.md

 A broad phase is the first step of collision detection where potential collisions are calculated.
 To calculate these potential collisions are a lot cheaper to calculate than to check the exact intersections from the directly and it removes the need to check all hitboxes against each other and therefore avoiding O(n²).
-The set of these potential collisions are then used to check the exact intersections between hitboxes, this is sometimes called narrow phase.
+The broad phase produces a set of potential collisions (a set of `CollisionProspect`s), this set is then used to check the exact intersections between hitboxes, this is sometimes called narrow phase.

 By default Flame's collision detection is using a sweep and prune broadphase step, if your game requires another type of broadphase you can write your own broadphase by extending `Broadphase` and